NHSDigital/validated-relationships-service-api/README.md

 * `specification/` This [Open API Specification](https://swagger.io/docs/specification/about/) describes the endpoints, methods and messages exchanged by the API.
 Use it to generate interactive documentation; the contract between the API and its consumers.
-* `sandbox/` This NodeJS application implements a mock implementation of the service.
-Use it as a back-end service to the interactive documentation to illustrate interactions and concepts.
+* `sandbox/` A flask (Python) API to provide mock implementation of the service.
+It's to be used as interactive documentation to illustrate interactions and concepts.
 It is not intended to provide an exhaustive/faithful environment suitable for full development and testing.
 * `scripts/` Utilities helpful to developers of this specification.
 * `proxies/` Live (connecting to another service) and sandbox (using the sandbox container) Apigee API Proxy definitions.